Saw Gerrera: Andor

-Whitaker reprised his role as Saw in the Rogue One spin-off prequel series Andor, which begins five years before the events of Rogue One.
+Whitaker reprised his role as Saw Gerrera in the Rogue One spin-off prequel series Andor, which begins five years before the events of Rogue One.

-In the episode "Narkina 5", Luthen Rael travels to meet with Saw Gerrera at the Partisans' base on Segra Milo, and invites him to join a raid led by rebel leader Anto Kreegyr on an Imperial power station on the planet Spellhaus.
-Gerrera declines on the basis of Kreegyr's separatist politics.
+In the episode "Narkina 5", Luthen Rael travels to meet with Saw at the Partisans' base on Segra Milo, and invites him to join a raid led by rebel leader Anto Kreegyr on an Imperial power station on the planet Spellhaus.
+Gerrera declines on the basis of Kreegyr being a former Separatist.
 In "One Way Out", Rael learns from his Imperial contact, Lonni Jung, that the Imperial Security Bureau (ISB) is aware of Kreegyr's plans.
-Acting on Jung's information would compromise his identity, so Rael reluctantly decides to sacrifice all 30 of Kreegyr's men to keep his contact secret.
+Acting on Jung's information would compromise Jung's identity, so Rael reluctantly decides to sacrifice all 30 of Kreegyr's men to keep Jung's activity secret.
 Later, in "Daughter of Ferrix", Gerrera agrees to join the raid on Spellhaus at the last minute.
-Rael informs him that the ISB is aware of the raid, and Gerrera chastises him for being willing to sacrifice Kreegyr, asking what would happen if it were him instead.
+Rael informs him that the ISB is aware of the raid, and Gerrera chastises him for being willing to sacrifice Kreegyr, asking what would happen if it were he instead.
 Gerrera grows suspicious of Rael, wondering if one of the Partisans has been compromised, too.
 Eventually, Gerrera reluctantly agrees to keep Kreegyr in the dark.
 In the season finale "Rix Road", the ISB learns that the ambush was a success, and Kreegyr and all of his men have been killed.

 Gerrera reappears in the second arc of the second season, in the episodes "Ever Been to Ghorman?" and "I Have Friends Everywhere."
-The young rebel Wilmon Paak has been sent by Luthen Rael to Saw's partisan base on D'Qar to show them how to use a machine to extract rhydonium fuel, which the partisans plan to steal from the Empire, which is a very intricate and dangerous process.
-Wilmon had planned to return to his friends, but Saw refused to let him leave, requiring him to teach every variation of the extraction process (different at every Imperial station) to Pluti, one of his partisans.
-Saw tells his comrades that he plans to kill Wilmon once he's taught Pluti the information, but Pluti asks Saw which station they plan to attack, saying he wants to focus on remembering that sequence.
+The young rebel Wilmon Paak has been sent by Luthen to Saw's Partisan base on D'Qar to show them how to use a machine to extract rhydonium fuel, which the Partisans plan to steal from the Empire.
+Wilmon planned to return to his friends, but Saw refuses to let him leave, requiring him to teach every variation of the extraction process (different at every Imperial station) to Pluti, one of his Partisans.
+Saw tells his comrades that he plans to kill Wilmon once he has taught Pluti the information, but Pluti asks Saw which station they plan to attack, saying he wants to focus on remembering that sequence.
+When Wilmon later determines that Pluti is ready, Saw holds Wilmon at gunpoint as he questions him, only to shoot Pluti instead, having deduced from his question that Pluti was an Imperial informant.
+Saw then reveals to his men that he gave Pluti the name of a different station to misdirect the Empire, leaving their actual target undefended.
+Due to Wilmon being the only one who knows the sequences, he is forced to accompany the Partisans on the mission.